|

 Garlic

-With its high sulfur content and natural pest repellent abilities, garlic is a great companion to rhubarb.
-Plant garlic in the neighboring bed or near rhubarb plants for maximum benefits.
+With its high sulfur content and natural pest-repellent abilities, garlic is a great companion for rhubarb.
+Plant garlic companion plants in the neighboring bed or near rhubarb plants for maximum benefits.

-You will also be able to harvest cloves from your garlic throughout the summer and into early fall.
+You can also harvest cloves from your garlic throughout the summer and into early fall.
 Garlic planted with rhubarb will also keep ants away, which can be a problem for rhubarb.

 Marigolds

-Companion gardening with marigolds near your rhubarb plants can help them grow better, make the leaves less susceptible to diseases and pests.
-Marigolds also attract predatory insects, which will go after other bugs attacking nearby plants while not harming any of the marigolds.
+Companion gardening with marigolds near your rhubarb plants can help them grow better and make the leaves less susceptible to diseases and pests.
+Marigolds also attract predatory insects, which will go after other bugs attacking nearby plants while not harming any marigolds.

-We love interplanting our vegetable gardens with companion flowers.
+We love picking and planting flowers for the vegetable garden.
 It makes the vegetable garden dazzle while helping to protect our harvests.
-We dot our potager garden with marigolds every summer.

 Sage

-Sage will attract predatory insects that prey on nearby bugs while not harming the sage you plant alongside your rhubarb plants; it also breaks up tough soil clumps and aerates deeper layers of earth where most rhubarb roots live.
+Sage will attract predatory insects that prey on nearby bugs while not harming the sage or your rhubarb; it also breaks up tough soil clumps and aerates deeper layers of earth where most rhubarb roots live.

-With its bright purple flowers, sage attracts pollinating insects into the garden.
+With its bright purple flowers, sage also attracts pollinating insects into the garden.

 Onion